gitfrid/CzechFOI-DRATE-OPENSCI/README.md

     ↓
 Simulations (per Age Group) — creates bias-check and misclassification-sensitivity dataset
     ↓
-RMST Estimation (Empirical and Causal) — applied to all datasets
+RMST Estimation (Empirical or Causal) — applied to all three datasets
     ↓
-Comparison of emprical vs causal Methods and Results — across all datasets
+Comparison of emprical vs causal Methods and Results — across all three datasets
     ↓
-Plots, Logs, Interpretation
+Plots, Logs, Interpretation - for all three datasets

 ---